awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

 - [vue-scrollview ★24](https://github.com/chrishurlburt/vue-scrollview) - A component utilizing scoped slots to detect when a vue component enters and leaves the viewport.
 - [vue-scrollactive ★38](https://github.com/eddiemf/vue-scrollactive) - Adds an active class in a menu item based on the current section in viewport, also scrolling to the section when clicking the menu item.
 - [vue-intersect ★41](https://github.com/heavyy/vue-intersect) - A Vue component to add intersection-observer to a Vue component or HTML element.
-- [vue-scrollmonitor ★0](https://github.com/AlexandreBonaventure/vue-scrollmonitor) - A Vue plugin to watch visibility state of elements inside viewport with a wide range of browsers supported (use provide/inject so compat vue@2.2.x)
+- [vue-scrollmonitor ★5](https://github.com/AlexandreBonaventure/vue-scrollmonitor) - A Vue plugin to watch visibility state of elements inside viewport with a wide range of browsers supported (use provide/inject so compat vue@2.2.x)
+- [vue-stroll ★71](https://github.com/xiaoluoboding/vue-stroll) - An Awesome CSS3 list scroll effects component for Vue.js 2.x.

 *Customize the scroll behavior*